In an afternoon/layover: Uber to Venice Beach or Manhattan Beach and enjoy the great weather!

 Elsewhere in the San Gabriel Valley:

 Santa Anita Park: LA’s horse racing venue in the foothills of the San Gabriel Mountains.
-They often hold the Breeder’s Cup here.
+Considered the most beautiful racetrack in the US.

 Jet Propulsion Laboratory (JPL): See the future of America’s space research.
 They only have tours once a year.
 Plan ahead.